 What is a BVI Company?
 A BVI company is a corporation formed in the British Virgin Islands under the BVI Business Companies Act of 2004, which regulates all corporations.
-In spite of having the same features as a corporation, the BVI calls the types of businesses permitted to interact financially with non-residents of the BVI as “business companies.”
+In spite of having the same features as a corporation, the BVI calls the types of businesses they permit to interact financially with non-residents of the BVI “business companies.”

 BVI Company Bank Account

 Many people seek to establish a BVI company bank account for their IBCs in the British Virgin Islands.
 A corporation established in the BVI can hold a bank account.
 Many people seek this arrangement for financial privacy, tax savings or asset protection.
 Whereas there are income tax exemptions on such entities in the islands you may be subject to taxation in your home country.
 Many people want to form companies in the BVI and open the corporate bank accounts in other jurisdictions such as Singapore or Hong Kong.